Skip to content

 Two issues land here that the previous fixes don’t catch: outdated motherboard BIOS and conflicting third-party drivers (especially older AMD chipset drivers, virtualization tools, and capture card drivers).

-This is the same isolation flow we use for thread stuck in device driver and DPC watchdog violation crashes, since all three share the same kernel-level driver-conflict root cause.
+This is the same isolation flow used for thread stuck in device driver and DPC watchdog violation crashes, since all three share the same kernel-level driver-conflict root cause.

 #Hardware Replacement Decision Criteria